whatrocks/fastai-fall2018/week-2/README.md

 Make anki-deck as a github repo

-* rachels talk no such thing that theres not a match person
+* rachels talk no such thing that theres not a math person

 OVERFITTING / UNDERFITTING